ishanmanjrekar/cv/index.md

 **2007 — 2010**

 B.A.(Hons.)
-Digital Media - Game Design at University of Wales, U.K.
+Digital Media - Game Design

 Chennai, India

-IMAGE COLLEGE OF ARTS ANIMATION AND TECHNOLOGY, CHENNAI
+Image College of Arts, Animation, and Technology

 *Affiliated to: University of Wales, U.K.*